CogStack/CogStack-NiFi/docs/deploy/services.md

 **Important**
 This service will be discontinued in the near future, meaning it will be removed from the repo.

+### MedCAT
+[MedCAT](https://github.com/CogStack/MedCAT) is a named entity recognition and linking application for concept annotation from UMLS or any other source.
+MedCAT is deployed as a service exposing RESTful API using the implementation from [MedCATservice](https://github.com/CogStack/MedCATservice).

 ### MedCAT Service

+MedCAT Service resources are stored in [`./services/nlp-services/applications/medcat/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/medcat) directory.
+The key configuration properties stored as environment variables are defined in [`./services/nlp-services/applications/medcat/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/medcat/config) sub-directory.
+The models used by MedCAT are stored in [`./servies/nlp-services/applications/cat/models/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/medcat/models).
+A default model to play with is provided `MedMen` and there is a script `download_medmen.sh` to download it.

+For more information on the MedCAT Service configuration and use please refer to [the official documentation](https://github.com/CogStack/MedCATservice).

+**Important**
+For the example deployment we provide a simple and publicly available MedCAT model.
+However, custom and more advanced MedCAT models can be used based on license-restricted terminology dictionaries such as [UMLS](https://www.nlm.nih.gov/research/umls/index.html) or [SNOMED CT](http://www.snomed.org/).
+Which model is being used by the deployed MedCAT Service is defined both in the MedCAT Service config file and the deployment configuration file (see: [deploy](deploy/main.md)).

 To deploy MedCAT application stack, type:
 ```